MilesAlford/di-workshop-03-functions/README.md

 ```

 ### Expected Output
+Boop is good
 ### Actual Output
+Boop is good
 ### Different?
 Why?

 **What does return mean in JavaScript?**
+The return statement stops the execution of a function and returns a value from the function
 # Part 5

 Create a new sketch using this code: